Finance Calculators ▶ Depreciation Calculator

 There are various methods that are used by the companies to perform depreciation calculation, but the most common methods are:

 Straight Line Depreciation or SLD is a very common and the simplest method that helps to calculate depreciation expense.
 In simple words, with straight-line depreciation, the expense amount is the same every year over the useful life of an asset.
 The SLD incorporates a salvage value (an estimated value that an owner would receive when selling an asset at the end of its useful life.
-Now, you might be thinking that how to calculate depreciation expense, don’t fret!
-If your preferred method for depreciation is a straight line, then you can use the above straight line depreciation calculator to calculate your depreciation expense.
-Sometimes, the SLD method also referred to as a fixed installment method.
-Read on to know depreciation expense formula for SLD:

 Well, this depreciation method is one that involves a double depreciation rate.
 The DDD reflects the fact that assets are often more productive in their early years than in their later years.

 Additionally, the practical fact reveals that any asset (think of buying a new car) loses more its value in the very first few years of its use.
 Yes, with the DDD balance method, the depreciation factor is 2x that of the SLD or Straight Line Depreciation method.
-However, our double declining depreciation calculator also considers the same factor while creating a depreciation schedule.

 The Sum of Year’s Digits Method is known as an accelerated depreciation method that recognizes depreciation at an accelerated rate.
 That’s why the depreciable amount of an asset is charged to a fraction over different accounting period under this sum of year’s digit method.